 A: In my twenties, I toyed with the idea of writing a novel, but life got in the way.
 Now retired, I don’t have decades ahead of me for querying agents and publishers.

-Our writing group self-published a collection, which I found myself proofreading and formatting for publication.
-Its local success encouraged me to format and publish my own story-poem A Year Before Christmas.
-Since then, there has been another writing group anthology followed by my short story collection Witch Way and other ambiguous stories.
+https://www.amazon.co.uk/John-Spiers/e/B08BK7LM7ROur writing group self-published a collection, which I found myself proofreading and formatting for publication.
+Its local success encouraged me to format and publish my own story-poem A Year Before Christmas, for practice with adding pictures.
+Since then, there have been another three writing group anthologies followed by my short story collection Witch Way and other ambiguous stories.
+Later publications were The Godmother, based on my longlisted Cinderella rewrite, and PondPeople, about little people who live in a garden pond, for which blogger, artist and writer John Spiers designed the beautiful cover.

 Q: In some stories I can’t tell if characters are male or female.
 Are we meant to guess?